fabiolnh/authentication-and-keycloak/README.md

       - If you have a group of users in another identity provider, you have to migrate it to keycloak or use IDs to refer.
       - Roles can have other roles
       - Realm = "Reino''.
 So, It is a multi-tenancy support.
 It is to segment the keycloak (by companies, per example).
-      - Each Realm works with an independent environment, isolating completely the identity data (users, groups, roles, etc.) from other realms in the same server Keycloak Server.
+      - Each Realm works with an independent environment, isolating completely the identity data (users, groups, roles, etc.) from other realms in the same Keycloak Server.